Freezing Sauce Hollandaise - can you freeze Sauce Hollandaise?

 When reheating, homemade Sauce Hollandaise can be gently heated over low heat, stirring constantly.
 Add a little warm water if it is too thick.

-Please note that the texture after freezing and thawing homemade Sauce Hollandaise may not be as smooth as when freshly prepared.
+Please note that the texture after freezing and thawing homemade Sauce Hollandaise may not be as smooth as freshly prepared.
 But the taste should still be delicious!